Libertree/libertree/doc/protocol.md

 comment created at the requester.

-Responders SHOULD return a "NOT FOUND" code to indicate that it has no record of the given member.
+Responders SHOULD return a "NOT FOUND" code to indicate that it has no record of the comment author.
 Responders SHOULD return a "NOT FOUND" code to indicate that it has no record of the given post.
 Responders MAY provide an explanatary message with a "NOT FOUND" response.